 - If your transcript lists some courses as quarter and others as semester, enter the term type that is most common (i.e., if you have six quarter terms and two semester terms, enter quarter).

-- Enter dates of the first and last terms you attended.
+- Select if you are still attending your institution.
+Enter dates of the first and last (if applicable) terms you attended.
 Be sure to only enter each college or university you attended once, regardless of gaps in your attendance there.

 Once you enter a college or university, upload any associated transcripts using the Upload Transcript button.
 If you are offered admission and then accept that offer, you are required to provide official transcripts directly to BU School of Social Work.
 Your official transcripts will then be verified against the transcripts you uploaded to your application.
 Any falsified transcripts provided through the application upload is a violation of Boston University’s Certification and Authentication statement.